Crazzy Steve: Return to Impact/TNA Wrestling (2020–2024, 2026)

-Lucha Libre AAA Worldwide (2024–present)
+Lucha Libre AAA Worldwide (2024)

 On August 8, 2024, Crazzy Steve and Havok made their debut in Verano de Escandalo earning the opportunity for the AAA World Mixed Tag Team Championship after defeating a Aero Star and Estrellita and Negro Casas and Dalys.
-On October 6 at Héroes Inmortales, they managed to win the titles after defeating Abismo Negro Jr. and Flammer, being their first AAA championship as a team.On December 8, 2024 at Cierre De La Gira Origenes, Steve and Havok lost the titles to Mr. Iguana and La Hiedra.
+On October 6 at Héroes Inmortales, they managed to win the titles after defeating Abismo Negro Jr. and Flammer, being their first AAA championship as a team.
+On December 8, 2024 at Cierre De La Gira Origenes, Steve and Havok lost the titles to Mr. Iguana and La Hiedra.